 West End Ballroom, 1220 SW Taylor St

-Originating in 17th century Italian theater, burlesque became popular throughout Europe and America, and was intended as a comedic interlude that parodied a more serious artistic work (literary, dramatic or musical work).
-Audiences were expected to be well-read in order to understand the references in the performances.
-The root of the word burlesque, “burla,” is derived from the Italian word means to trick or joke.
+Originating in the 17th-century Italian theater, burlesque became popular throughout Europe and America and was intended as a comedic interlude that parodied a more serious artistic work (literary, dramatic or musical work).
+Audiences were expected to be well-read to understand the performances’ references.
+The root of the word burlesque, “burla,” is derived from the Italian word that means to trick or joke.

 Pole Disclosure (World Premiere)

 Through the medium of aerial acrobatics, this Portland-based contemporary circus duo, Amaya Alvarado and Kate Law, accompanied live by cellist Yoko Silk, premiere their evening-length Circus Theater show, Pole Disclosure—true stories delving into the stigmas of motherhood, domestic violence, sexual assault, body image, sexism, and ageism in the performance industry.

 Alvarado, originally from Oregon, is a multidisciplinary circus artist who traveled the world studying, performing, and teaching and is a graduate of the Professional Program at the Circus Warehouse in NYC and the New England Center for Circus Arts.

 Law is a dancer, aerialist, and acrobat who has performed with A-WOL Aerial Dance Collective, Night Flight Aerial, Flyaway Productions, Project Bandaloop, The Crucible, and Supperclub.

 Silk’s repertoire of musical styles includes hip-hop, folk, rock, Celtic, and blues.
 Yoko has recorded 15 albums and has performed with Bad Mitten Orchestre, Unkle Nancy and the Family Jewels, Marv Ellis, and Lady Rizo.